 Diagnosis of Bovine Viral Diarrhea (BVD) in Cattle

-Accurately diagnosing Bovine Viral Diarrhea (BVD) begins with careful observation of the herd.
-Early warning signs such as watery diarrhea, fever, mouth ulcers, sudden weakness, or calves born weak or deformed can all point toward BVD.
-Because these symptoms can resemble other cattle diseases, proper testing is essential to confirm whether BVD is present.bovine diarrhea in calf
+Diagnosing Bovine Viral Diarrhea (BVD) starts with careful observation of the herd.
+Signs like watery diarrhea, fever, mouth ulcers, sudden weakness, and calves born weak or deformed are the main signs pointing towards BVD.
+Since these signs can look similar to other cattle diseases, proper testing is needed to confirm them.

 Once BVD is suspected, veterinarians use a variety of testing methods to determine whether the infection is new, ongoing, or caused by a persistently infected (PI) animal.
 Conducting multiple forms of testing helps ensure that no infected animal—especially silent PI carriers goes undetected.